DavidTPate/pendragon/README.md

 #### Love (Spouse)
 Deep feeling and attraction for one’s husband or wife was apparently quite uncommon in the feudal world of arranged marriages, but not entirely absent.
-Two signiﬁcant exceptions in the romances are the loves of Duke Gorlois for his wife Ygraine and of Arthur for his wife, Guenever.
+Two significant exceptions in the romances are the loves of Duke Gorlois for his wife Ygraine and of Arthur for his wife, Guenever.

 The typical Loyalty (spouse) value is 3d6.